backstage/backstage/packages/catalog-model/api-report.md

 export { ResourceEntityV1alpha1 }

-// Warning: (ae-missing-release-tag) "resourceEntityV1alpha1Validator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const resourceEntityV1alpha1Validator: KindValidator;

-// Warning: (ae-missing-release-tag) "schemaValidator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated (undocumented) export function schemaValidator(kind: string, apiVersion: readonly string[], schema: yup.Schema<any>): KindValidator;

-// Warning: (ae-missing-release-tag) "SchemaValidEntityPolicy" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export class SchemaValidEntityPolicy implements EntityPolicy {
     // (undocumented)
     enforce(entity: Entity): Promise<Entity>;
     }

-// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// Warning: (ae-missing-release-tag) "serializeEntityRef" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated
 export function serializeEntityRef(ref: Entity | {
     kind?: string;